cpfaff/befdata/README.md

 Befdata is released under the MIT License (MIT):

-Copyright (c) 2012 Department of Special Botany, University of Leipzig, represented by Christian Wirth, The BEF-China Research Unit of the German Research Foundation (DFG), represented by Helge Bruelheide, as well as Karin Nadrowski and Sophia Ratcliffe
+Copyright (c) 2019 Department of Special Botany, University of Leipzig, represented by Christian Wirth, The BEF-China Research Unit of the German Research Foundation (DFG), represented by Helge Bruelheide, as well as Karin Nadrowski, Sophia Ratcliffe, Claas-Thido Pfaff

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in